Skip to main content

 C. Dataset-Level Roles (Cost Export Datasets)

-These roles are required for reading BigQuery billing data and must be granted on each of the three datasets that contain your cost export data:
+These roles are required for reading BigQuery billing data and must be granted on each dataset that contains your cost export data:

 • Detailed Usage Cost dataset